-Canon 100D versus Fujifilm X100T
+Canon 100D vs Fujifilm X100T

-The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X100T are two digital cameras that were announced, respectively, in March 2013 and September 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X100T are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
 The 100D is a DSLR, while the X100T is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is notably smaller (12 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X100T are weather-sealed.